-In education, as with many professions, there are terms of art—words or phrases specific to the field that have special meaning in that context.
-“Least restrictive environment” (LRE) and “inclusion” are two such terms.
+In education, as with many professions, there are terms specific to the field that have special meaning in that context.
+“Inclusion” and “least restrictive environment” (LRE) are two such terms.

 Inclusion is not a legal term; it is a philosophy that refers to placing children with disabilities in their home schools, in the general education setting with supports and services that allow them to access the curriculum.

 Inclusion is predicated on the 1954 landmark Supreme Court case, Brown v.
 Board of Education, which ruled, “separate educational facilities are inherently unequal.”
 Because of that ruling—and others that followed—the movement to provide expanded access to children with disabilities grew over the years and was fully realized in the 2004 Individuals with Disabilities Improvement Act, which holds that disability is “a natural part of the human experience and in no way diminishes the right of individuals to participate and contribute to society.”
 With that legislation, Congress made clear that the dichotomy of general education versus special education was too rigid a construct.

 Least Restrictive Environment